This post may contain affiliate links. Please see our disclosure policy.

 - The recipe is customisable.
 You can swap in ingredients to use things up, or change things up depending on what you like most.

-Cavolo Nero: this is an Italian cabbage which is dark in colour.
-Hence the word "nero" which means black in Italian.
-It's hearty and withstands heat (unlike spinach).
-Use kale or cabbage if you have them instead.
+Cavolo Nero: known as dinosaur or lacinato kale in the US, this is an Italian cabbage which is dark in colour.
+Hence the word “nero” which means black in Italian.
+It’s hearty and withstands heat (unlike spinach).

-Cannellini beans: if you can, use good quality beans if you can as they make SUCH a difference but normal tin of beans are also great, of course.
+Cannellini beans: if you can, use good quality beans if you can as they make SUCH a difference but regular canned beans are also great, of course.

 Marinara sauce: this is just tomato sauce with basil, garlic, salt etc. We like this one or to be honest, good quality passata works too.